2022–23 PLG season: In-season

-Imports / Foreign Student / Heritage Player
+Imports, foreign students, and heritage players

 Note 1: Heritage player refers to player of Taiwanese descent but does not met the FIBA eligibility rules to be local.

 Note 2: Team can either register 2 heritage players or 1 foreign student and 1 heritage player.

-Interleague Play
+Interleague play

-The Interleague Play, an interleague tournament which was played by teams from P. League+, T1 League, and Super Basketball League, began on September 17, 2022 and ended on September 27.
+The interleague play, an interleague tournament which was played by teams from P. League+, T1 League, and Super Basketball League, began on September 17, 2022, and ended on September 27.
 The Lioneers competed individually, while the other five teams participated as a united team named "PLG Rising Stars".

 Preseason

 The Preseason will begin on October 8, 2022, and end on October 10.

 Regular season

-The regular season will begin on November 5, 2022, and will end on May 14, 2023.
+The regular season began on November 5, 2022, and ended on May 14, 2023.